EstherSlabbert/CICD-with-Jenkins/README.md

 ![Basic SDLC](/images/basic-sdlc.png)

-- Plan: This phase is used to gather and analyse requirements for the project, then break down the requirements into managable tasks, estimate the effort required and create a schedule.
+- **Plan**: This phase is used to gather and analyse requirements for the project, then break down the requirements into managable tasks, estimate the effort required and create a schedule.
-- Design: This phase is used to create system architecture; design software components or modules; define data structures, algorithms, interfaces, other system specifications; user interface design (optional).
+- **Design**: This phase is used to create system architecture; design software components or modules; define data structures, algorithms, interfaces, other system specifications; user interface design (optional).
-- Develop: The actual coding or programming of the software is done in this stage.
+- **Develop**: The actual coding or programming of the software is done in this stage.
-- Test: This stage is where the software undergoes various levels of testing to identify defects and ensure quality.
+- **Test**: This stage is where the software undergoes various levels of testing to identify defects and ensure quality.
 The test cases are executed and issues are reported and fixed.
-- Deploy: Once software has successfully passed the testing phase it is deployed to the target or production environment where users can access it.
+- **Deploy**: Once software has successfully passed the testing phase it is deployed to the target or production environment where users can access it.
 This phase also involves maintenance, monitoring, addressing user feedback and resolving issues that arise.

-### <a id="what-is-cicd">What is CI/CD?</a>
+## <a id="what-is-cicd">What is CI/CD?</a>

 CI/CD stands for Continuous Integration and Continuous Delivery (or Continuous Deployment).
 It is a software development approach that emphasizes automating the process of building, testing, and deploying applications.
+CI/CD workflows are known as **pipelines**.

 **Continuous Integration (CI)** refers to the practice of frequently integrating code changes from multiple developers into a shared repository.